-I voluntarily reviewed a copy of this book that was provided by Amazon Vine.
+I voluntarily reviewed a copy of this book provided by the Barbour Review Crew.
 A favorable review was not required and all views expressed are my own.

 ABOUT THE BOOK:

 Journey now to Ruby City, Idaho of 1866 where…

 A Marriage Mishap Creates an Awkward Love Triangle in this Silver Mining Town

 Looking forward to a quiet life and a full stomach, mail-order bride Rebecca Rice is pleased to marry her shopkeeper intended, Mr. Fordham, until the justice of the peace calls him Thaddeus, not Theodore—proceeded by the title Deputy.

 Is it possible to marry the wrong man?

 When the newlyweds realize they’ve married the wrong partners with similar names, an annulment seems in order—and fast, since Rebecca’s true intended is impatient to claim her as his own, not to mention Rebecca would never marry a lawman like her father.
 But when the legalities take longer than expected, Rebecca wonders if Tad wasn’t the right husband for her all along. . . .